Implementing NDIS Module 2a: Your Essential Guide

 Monthly Reporting:

 All Implementing Providers will need to complete monthly reporting against the Behaviour Support Plan that has been uploaded, linked and accepted in the NDIS Commission Portal.
-Providers will need to report against the Behaviour Support Plan even if there has been NIL use for the month and this must be reporting on the 5th day of the following month.
-Providers will also need to report if there have been any changes to the restrictive practices.
+Providers will need to report against the Behaviour Support Plan even if there has been NIL use for the month and this must be reported on the 5th day of the following month.
+Providers will also need to report if there have been any changes to restrictive practices.

 Incident Reporting: